Compare ETS

 General Information

-The Korea Emissions Trading Scheme (K-ETS) launched in 2015 as East Asia’s first nationwide, mandatory ETS.
-It covers around 89% of South Korea’s national GHG emissions and will help the country in its objective to become carbon neutral by 2050, a target embedded in the “Carbon Neutral Framework Act” of 2021.
+The Korea Emissions Trading System (K-ETS) launched in 2015 as East Asia’s first nationwide, mandatory ETS.
+It covered 77.75% of Korea's GHG emissions in 2023.
+The K-ETS aims to help the country in its objective to become carbon neutral by 2050, a target embedded in the 2021 “Carbon Neutral Framework Act”.

-The K-ETS covers 804 of the country’s largest emitters in the power, industrial, buildings, waste, transport, domestic aviation, and domestic maritime transportation sectors.
-Covered entities must surrender allowances for all their covered emissions, and allocation is done via auctions or free distribution.
-At least 10% of allowances must be auctioned.
-Free allocation is provided for EITE sectors based on production cost and trade intensity benchmarks.
-Since 2021, domestic financial intermediaries and other third parties have been able to participate in exchange.
+The K-ETS covers 813 of the country’s largest emitters in the power, industrial, buildings, waste, transport, domestic aviation, and maritime sectors (2025 compliance year).
+Covered entities must surrender allowances for all their covered emissions, and allocation is done via free distribution or auctions.
+By 2030, 50% of allowances in the power generation sector must be auctioned, with a gradual phase-in (2026: 15%, 2027: 20%, 2028: 30%, 2029: 40%, 2030: 50%).
+For the other sectors, 15% of allowances must be auctioned by 2030.
+Free allocation is provided for emissions-intensive, trade-exposed (EITE) sectors based on carbon intensity and trade intensity benchmarks.
+Since 2021, domestic financial intermediaries and other third parties have been able to participate in the exchange.

 Emissions & Targets